gabrielcrosetti/e-commerce/README.md

 ## E-Commerce

 This project is a complete back-end application for an e-commerce site.
 It uses Nodejs and follows OOP practices to deliver a fully working server and generate back-end data to the user.
+Once installed, the user is able to see, create, update, and delete data dynamically via different API routes.

 ## Technologies Used